In most cases, you also need to include the following:

 Make a clear statement on why you are the right person for the position.
 Avoid general platitudes like, "I always wanted to work in your industry, and am impressed by the good reputation your company has obtained in its sector."
 Keep focussed and try to make yourself stand out with something original.

 How to look nice - the application folder

-In addition to a cover letter and a CV, most German applications also include copies of qualifications and references of former employers.
-It is advisable to provide copies of all certificate to support each item in your CV.
+In addition to a cover letter and a CV, most German applications also include copies of qualifications and references from former employers.
+It is advisable to provide copies of all certificates to support each item in your CV.
 A complete application can therefore become quite long, with 20-30 pages not being uncommon.
 Many people bind their application in a Bewerbungsmappe (application folder), which can be bought in most stationary stores.
 This will make it easier for people to find the documents and can help to create a better impression.

 Professional help with CVs and cover letters